Session Management Cheat Sheet¶

 The shorter the session interval is, the lesser the time an attacker has to use the valid session ID.
 The session expiration timeout values must be set accordingly with the purpose and nature of the web application, and balance security and usability, so that the user can comfortably complete the operations within the web application without his session frequently expiring.

 Both the idle and absolute timeout values are highly dependent on how critical the web application and its data are.
 Common idle timeouts ranges are 2-5 minutes for high-value applications and 15-30 minutes for low risk applications.
+Absolute timeouts depend on how long a user usually uses the application.
+If the application is intended to be used by an office worker for a full day, an appropriate absolute timeout range could be between 4 and 8 hours.

 When a session expires, the web application must take active actions to invalidate the session on both sides, client and server.
 The latter is the most relevant and mandatory from a security perspective.